Our Christchurch law firm office is divided into teams.

 The practice was first housed in Hereford Court, on Hereford Street between Colombo Street and Oxford Terrace.
 The staff numbers grew as the practice expanded until, in the late 1920s, Mr Saunders employed 13 staff.
 One particular employee, by the name and title of Baron de Montalk apparently found the hurly burly of legal practice in the colonies not to his liking, so returned to England to become, in later life, a poet of some note.

-The next major step for the firm involved broadening its service access base with the introduction of suburban offices in Ferrymead and Hornby (now based at Wigram).
-This was a common strategy of the day and although many firms have since retrenched from direct suburban involvement, it continues to be one of the defining aspects of Saunders & Co.
+The next major step for the firm involved broadening its service access base with the introduction of suburban offices in Ferrymead and Hornby (now based at Wigram), and most recently Papanui.
+This was a common strategy of the day and, although many firms have since retrenched from direct suburban involvement, it continues to be one of the defining aspects of Saunders & Co, while still maintaining a strong inner city presence.

 The new millennium saw Saunders & Co emerge as a resilient and cohesive firm, embracing new information technologies and work practices such as Landonline electronic registrations, real-time banking systems, and remote workplace.
-The practice has steadily grown its existing client base in conjunction with the incorporation of the Wood Marshall practice in 2002, Michael Kirkland (formerly of Malley & Co) in 2003 and Paul Coghlan (formerly of Coghlan Smith) in 2011.
+The practice has steadily grown its existing client-base in conjunction with the incorporation of the Wood Marshall practice in 2002, Michael Kirkland (formerly of Malley & Co) in 2005, Paul Coghlan (formerly of Coghlan Smith) in 2011 and Bishopdale Law in 2022.

-The “tenties” has seen Saunders & Co cement its place as one of Canterbury’s true general practice law firms with specialists added in the immigration consultancy, taxation and intellectual property fields.
+The “tenties and twenties” has seen Saunders & Co cement its place as one of Canterbury’s true general practice law firms with specialists added in the immigration consultancy, taxation, intellectual property and resource management fields.
 It was also during this period that the firm carved out an enviable reputation as experts in large scale property development and subdivision, under the guidance of Senior Partner, David Lang.

-The firm was, and remains, well-placed to weather the storm of the recent COVID-19 crisis, adapting well to remote workplace and communication channels, with many of the required technologies and infrastructure investment already in place.
+The firm was,already well-placed to weather the storm of the COVID-19 crisis, adapting well to remote workplace and communication channels, with many of the required technologies and infrastructure investment already in place.
+It also took quiet satisfaction in not making any redundancies or reductions in staff remuneration during this period.